ChillerPerser/cpSwipe/README.md

 move | while tracking
 end | end tracking

+Every method is called with these arguments
-First argument is the element swiped on.
-Second arguments contains some data about distance.
+* First argument is the element swiped on.
+* Second arguments contains some data about distance.

 ## Notes
 This Plugins is tested on some bigger websites.
 If you find a bug or have a feature request, send me an email.